 - CleanShot - a solid replacement for default macOS Screenshot app

 - Telegram - open-source instant messaging app.
 I use native macOS client because it has more features over the Qt one (i.e. secret chats)

 - FaceTime - the best software for video calls

 - iWork - native apps for working with documents, spreadsheets, and presentations.
 Support collaboration and have web version.

 - Setapp - 100+ macOS apps available for €10 per month.
 Some of them have their subscription when buying directly, so paying for Setapp can be a good money saver :)

 - CleanMyMac - powerful software to clean Mac using different tools

-- JetBrains Toolbox - an app to mange JetBrains’ IDEs.
+- JetBrains Toolbox - an app to manage JetBrains’ IDEs.

-- TripMode - allows to whitelist a certain apps when on mobile network to save traffic
+- TripMode - allows whitelisting certain apps when on mobile network to save traffic

 - Bartender - menu bar customisation